wocommunity/wolips/README.md

 wolips
 ======

-Fork of wonder/wolips with changes to develop and debug in Eclipse 4.4 PDE
+Fork of wonder/wolips with changes to develop and debug in Eclipse 4.10 PDE

-## Installation of WOLips to develop under Eclipse 4.4
+## Installation of WOLips to develop under Eclipse 4.10

 ### Prepare eclipse:

-1) Use an extra Eclipse installation to develop and debug WOLips, e.g “Eclipse IDE for Eclipse Committers 4.4.1”
+1) Use an extra Eclipse installation to develop and debug WOLips

 2) Be sure to use Java 1.7 or higher